PoisotLab/ms_metaweb_transfer/README.md

 @Cai2017ComSur; @Cao2019NetEmb], which can be used as alternatives.

-As @Herbert1965Dun rightfully pointed out, "[y]ou can't draw neat lines around planet-wide problems"; in this regard, our approach must contend with two interesting problems.
+As @Herbert1965Dun rightfully pointed out, "[y]ou can't draw neat lines around planet-wide problems"; in this regard, our approach (and indeed, any inference of a metaweb at large scales) must contend with several interesting and interwoven families of problems.
 The first is the limit of the metaweb to embed and transfer.
-If the initial metaweb is too narrow in scope, notably from a taxonomic point of view, the chances of finding another area with enough related species to make a reliable inference decrease.
-This is notably true if the metaweb is assembled in an area with mostly endemic species.
+If the initial metaweb is too narrow in scope, notably from a taxonomic point of view, the chances of finding another area with enough related species to make a reliable inference decreases; this would likely be indicated by large confidence intervals during ancestral character estimation, but the lack of well documented metawebs is currently preventing from developing more concrete guidelines.
+The question of phylogenetic relatedness and dispersal is notably true if the metaweb is assembled in an area with mostly endemic species, and as with every predictive algorithm, there is room for the application of our best ecological judgement.
 Conversely, the metaweb should be reliably filled, which assumes that the $S^2$ interactions in a pool of $S$ species have been examined, either through literature surveys or expert elicitation.
-The second problem is to determine which area should be used to infer the new metaweb in, as this determines the species pool that must be used.
+Supp.
+Mat.
+1 provides some guidance as to the type of sampling effort that should be prioritized.
+Although RDPG was able to maintain very high predictive power when interactions where missing, the addition of false positive interactions was immediately detected; this suggests that it may be appropriate to err on the side of "too many" interactions when constructing the initial metaweb to be transfered.
+The second series of problems are related to determining which area should be used to infer the new metaweb in, as this determines the species pool that must be used.
 In our application, we focused on the mammals of Canada.
 The upside of this approach is that information at the country level is likely to be required by policy makers and stakeholders for their biodiversity assessment, as each country tends to set goals at the national level [@Buxton2021KeyInf] for which quantitative instruments are designed [@Turak2017UsiEss], with specific strategies often enacted at smaller scales [@Ray2021BioCri].
-Yet these national divisions, in large parts of the world, reflect nothing except for the legacy of settler colonialism; indeed, the use of ecological data is not an apolitical act [@Nost2021PolEco].
-Operating under the framework of national boundaries, and relying on data infrastructures designed to answer questions within them, must be done under the clear realization that this logic contributed to the ongoing biodiversity crisis [@Adam2014EleTre], can reinforce environmental injustice [@Choudry2013SavBio; @Dominguez2020DecCon], and on Turtle Island especially, will probably end up being replaced by Indigenous principles of land management [@Eichhorn2019SteDec; @Nokmaq2021AwaSle].
+And yet, we do not really have a satisfying answer to the question of "where does a food web stops?"; the current most satisfying solutions involve examining the spatial consistency of network area relationships [see *e.g.* @Galiana2018SpaSca;
+@Galiana2019GeoVar; @Galiana2021SpaSca], which is of course impossible in the absence of enough information about the network itse;f.
+This suggests that an *a posteriori* refinement of the results may be required, based on a downscaling of the metaweb.
+The final family of problems relates less to the availability of data or quantitative tools, and more to the praxis of spatial ecology.
+Operating under the context of national divisions, in large parts of the world, reflects nothing more than the legacy of settler colonialism.
+Indeed, the use of ecological data is not an apolitical act [@Nost2021PolEco], as data infrastructures tend to be designed to answer questions within national boundaries, and their use both draws upon and reinforces territorial statecraft;
+as per @Machen2021ThiAlg, this is particularly true when the output of "algorithmic thinking" (*e.g.* relying on machine learning to generate knowledge) can be re-used for governance (*e.g.* enacting conservation decisions at the national scale).
+We therefore recognize that methods such as we propose operate under the framework that contributed to the ongoing biodiversity crisis [@Adam2014EleTre], reinforced environmental injustice [@Choudry2013SavBio;
+@Dominguez2020DecCon], and on Turtle Island especially, should be replaced by Indigenous principles of land management [@Eichhorn2019SteDec;
+@Nokmaq2021AwaSle].
+As we see AI/ML being increasingly mobilized to generate knowledge that is lacking for conservation decisions [*e.g.* @Lamba2019DeeLea;
+@MoseboFernandes2020MacLea], our discussion of these tools need to go beyond the technical, and into the governance consequences they can have.

 **Acknowledgements:** We acknowledge that this study was conducted on land within the traditional unceded territory of the Saint Lawrence Iroquoian,